-In Part I, I talked about natural light, the value of having a DSLR camera, and the Holy Trinity of aperture, shutter speed, and IOS.
-Today, we'll be talking about composition and composition only.
-I had originally planned to discuss two other topics, but then I started writing and realized I had so much to say about composition!
+In Part I, I talked about natural light, the value of investing in a good camera, and the Holy Trinity of aperture, shutter speed, and IOS.
+Today, we'll be talking about composition and composition alone since there is A LOT to say about composition.

 4. Composition is a Craft

 Good composition--the arrangement of elements in a photo--can transform an average photo into a great photo.
 The goal with composition is to guide your viewer's eye to the focal point of your photo and, in some cases, to tell a story with your photo.